bestcoder22/Shopper---E-Commerce_Clothing_Web_Application/README.md

 3. Configure the Database:

--Create a MongoDB Atlas database (or use a local MongoDB instance).
+- Create a MongoDB Atlas database (or use a local MongoDB instance).

--Update the connection string in the server.js file as shown below:
+- Update the connection string in the server.js file as shown below:

 ```javascript
 const uri = "mongodb+srv://<username>:<password>@cluster.mongodb.net/<database-name>";